-The total number of new licenses issued to retailers is taken from a report generated from the Lottery Operator Gaming System listing the retailers that were issued new licenses during the reporting period.

-The report used to calculate this data has well-defined parameters.
-The number of new licenses issued during a given reporting period will be impacted by the number of license applications submitted during the period.

-Output Measure A.1.1.e: Number of Licenses Renewed to Individual Retailers

-This measure reports the number of renewed licenses issued during the reporting period to retailers who previously held permanent retailer licenses.

-Licensure renewal is intended to ensure that individuals or entities currently licensed to sell lottery tickets satisfy current statutory and rule requirements.
-This measure is an indicator of the level of activity that occurs during a reporting period related to retailer license renewals and is intended to show the number of permanent licenses renewed in the reporting period.
-It is useful in identifying trends that may impact the administration of the Commission's license renewal program and is helpful in developing goals and strategies for the Commission.

 The number of licenses renewed within each quarter is taken from a report generated at the end of the reporting period from the Lottery Operator Gaming System by Retailer Services staff.
 The report shows the total number of licenses renewed for the reporting period.
+Method of Calculation:

 The total number of licenses renewed is compiled from a report based on data maintained in the Lottery Operator Gaming System for the reporting period.

+Data Limitations:

 The reports used to calculate this measure have well defined parameters.
 The number of permanent retailer licenses renewed is dependent upon the number of permanent retailer licenses expiring in the reporting period along with the number of permanently licensed retailers who timely submit and complete the renewal application.

+Calculation Type: Cumulative

+New Measure: No

+Strategy A.1.1.
+Lottery Operations

 Efficiency Measure A.1.1.a: Average Cost Per License Application Completed

+Short Definition:

 This measure reports the average cost per license application completed within the reporting quarter.
 A completed license application is an application that resulted in the issuance of a license, the denial of the application or the cancellation of the application.

+Purpose/Importance:

 This measure is an indicator of efficient use of staff resources and is needed to determine appropriate license application fee amounts.
 State law requires that the fees collected be sufficient to cover the expense of processing license applications.

+Source/Collection of Data:

 The number of licenses issued, applications denied and applications canceled within the quarter is taken from reports generated at the end of the reporting period from the Lottery Operator Gaming System.
 The cost to process completed license applications is compiled from salary information for Retailer Services staff responsible for processing license applications and the cost incurred for conducting criminal history investigations and credit history reviews.
+Method of Calculation: